 Undercover Artist Festival Director Madeleine Little said the festival sought to redefine ‘artistic excellence’ placing the performances among Australia’s finest

-“Through this festival, we’re not only challenging notions of excellence but creating a legacy that will last far beyond the four-day event.”
+“Through this festival, we’re not only challenging notions of excellence but creating a legacy that will last far beyond the event.”

 Giving depth to the 2021 program, the festival offering is divided into three tracks; Creative, Career and Community, each offering a unique experience for festival goers.